-Wow, they are all million-dollar questions.
-To be frank, if I was to answer any of them, whatever I say, it’ll definitely get on somebody’s nerves.
-For some of the questions, you’d probably need a crystal ball to give an accurate answer.
-For example, there can be no denying that Python is becoming increasingly popular among businesses because of its ease of use and practicality in the likes of Blockchain, IoT, AI, MR, and automation applications.
+There can be no denying that Python is becoming increasingly popular among businesses because of its ease of use and practicality in the likes of Blockchain, IoT, AI, MR, and automation applications.
 But Java has proven itself as a powerhouse in these areas too.

 Amazing libraries and possibilities

 The fact is, both of these languages are incredible.
-On Python’s side, it has access to amazing libraries and its possibilities are endless, while on Java’s side, once you’ve gone through the arduous task of building with it, its capability of processing at speed is incredible.
+On Python’s side, it has access to more amazing libraries and its possibilities are endless, while on Java’s side, once you’ve gone through the arduous task of building with it, its capability of processing at speed is incredible.

 There are areas though where Python is really beginning to shine.
 With data now worth more than gold, companies around the world are starting to search even harder for Python-educated coders.
 This is an area where R as a language has proven popular, but increasingly it looks like Python will become even more popular in this field.

+Generally, it is recognised that Python is an easier language to learn than Java.
 Python is a very readable language.
 In fact, this is a dynamically-typed language that reads like English, which means that developers can spend more time thinking about solutions as opposed to the lines of code that will build the solutions.
 Java, on the other hand, is a statically-typed language, which can take longer to create and can be complicated.
 However, for those working regularly with Java, this can be a moot point.

 Python is growing rapidly, as is its community.
-This community makes it more attractive to businesses who are currently suffering from the global skills gap.
+This community makes it more attractive to businesses that are currently suffering from the global skills gap.
 Also, as a language, it is incredibly assistive for data analysis, Blockchain, streaming, and effectively all of the major keywords of today.
 It offers a wide choice of libraries and frameworks, which makes it even easier to use.
 Java also has access to deep libraries, but for people starting out in software development, it is far easier to learn Python (for most) than it is Java.